loraxx753/react-navigation.github.io/docs/drawer-based-navigation.md

 });
 ```

-To open and close drawer, use the following helpers to open and close the drawer:
+To open and close the drawer, use the following helpers:

 ```js
 this.props.navigation.openDrawer();